sashankbajaru/CS60075-Team-6-Task-8/README.md

 Please download the data from the following link (and upload it in Drive if you are using Google colab).
 [https://competitions.codalab.org/competitions/25770]

 Please follow the instructions given in the notebook for executing the code.
+Note that one has to execute subtask-3 twice (once for entity spans and once for property spans) as given in the instructions.